 Although dogs and other pets are often considered part of the family, thousands of people each year are injured in animal attacks.
 Under California law, dog owners are generally strictly liable for injuries caused by their dogs.

 California has some of the highest rates of pedestrian fatalities in the country.
 The injuries sustained in pedestrian accidents can be catastrophic, and the cost of medical care and lost income can be exorbitant.
+Let us represent you, you don't have to fight alone.

 Medical bills lost income, and vehicle repairs can add up quickly after a motorcycle wreck.
 These are called “economic damages,” which are objectively verifiable losses.
 Economic damages also include loss of earning capacity, home modifications, and other calculable losses you incurred due to your injuries.